Pre-Conference Workshop Schedule

 Effective communication is a cornerstone of successful innovation in education.
 School districts that develop thoughtful communications plans build a culture of engagement, transparency and trust that is critical for innovation both to take hold in the classroom and to be scalable across many schools.
 This hands-on workshop will review the four phases of developing an effective communications plan, explore real-world examples and provide attendees with an opportunity to learn from peers and test out key messages and ideas.

 New Research and Promising Practices Regarding Online Student Mobility (Capacity: 50)

 Dr. Patricia Hoge, Connections Education/Pearson Online and Blended Learning

 Sean McManus, A3 Education Group

 While online learning can provide highly mobile students with the flexibility and continuity of learning that they need, highly mobile students often face performance challenges that online programs must be prepared for.
-Please join us for a candid conversation about new learning research and emerging strategies for helping highly mobile K-12 students achieve their best.
+Bring your experience and ideas to the table for a candid conversation about highly mobile K-12 students, new learning research, and emerging strategies for helping these students achieve their best.

 Using Student Data to Drive Unit Design and Scheduling in a Personalized, Competency-Based System (Capacity: 110)

 Bill Zima, Kennebec Intra-District Schools, RSU 2 (ME)

 A primary design element of personalized, competency-based education is to get students more engaged in the learning process by challenging them at their appropriate academic level and pace.
 To effectively manage this outcome, we need to rethink how we use student data.
 This session will focus on how to better utilize student data in designing instructional units and creating competency-based systems.
 Participants will have opportunities to engage in discussions dealing with the many facets of unit design and scheduling and explore examples of units and school schedules based on student data.